Unleash/unleash/docs/getting-started.md

 - **baseUriPath** (string) - use to register a base path for all routes on the application.
 For example `/my/unleash/base` (note the starting /).
 Defaults to `/`.
 Can also be configured through the environment variable `BASE_URI_PATH`.
 - **secureHeaders** (boolean) - use this to enable security headers (HSTS, CSP, etc) when serving Unleash from HTTPS.
 Can also be configured through the environment variable `SECURE_HEADERS`.

-#### Disabling Auto-Start
+### Disabling Auto-Start

-If you're using unleash as part of a larger express app, you can disable the automatic server start by calling `server.create`.
+If you're using Unleash as part of a larger express app, you can disable the automatic server start by calling `server.create`.
 It takes the same options as `sevrer.start`, but will not begin listening for connections.

 ```js
 const unleash = require('unleash-server');